MartinPetkov/GCTF2021BeginnersQuestWriteups/17-misc-golf/README.md

   return bytes(d ^ (n & 0xff) for d,n in zip(data, NUMBERS))
 ```

-The code is starting to look pretty ugly, and it will only get uglier.
+The code is starting to look pretty ugly.

 Let's try it.